Let me set the record straight if you're picturing a swamp when you think of the Everglades National Park.

 How to get to Everglades National Park

-Everglades National Park is huge.
-Ar 1.5 million acres, this UNESCO world heritage site is the third largest park in the Lower 48, smaller only than Yellowstone and Death Valley.
 When it comes to large national parks, many areas are in fact inaccessible to the average visitor.
-The areas that are, may take some planning to get to.
+The areas that are may take some planning to get to.
 This is certainly the case with Everglades NP.

-There are four visitor centers in the park, reflecting what is essentially four areas that you can visit for sightseeing and activities.
+There are four visitor centers in the park, reflecting what are essentially four areas that you can visit for sightseeing and activities.

 Coming from Miami in a car - as we're about to do - you are facing the two arms of the park:

-- Driving west, you’ll cross Florida via the Tamiami Trail road aka US Highway 41.
-This will get you first to Shark Valley Visitors Center and eventually all the way to the Gulf Coast Visitors Center.
+- Driving west, you'll cross Florida via the Tamiami Trail, US Highway 41.
+This will get you to the Shark Valley Visitors Center and the Gulf Coast Visitors Center.

-- Heading south instead, you’ll be driving past Homestead, entering the park via the Ernest F. Coe Visitors Center, eventually arriving at Flamingo Visitor Center.
+- Heading south instead, you'll drive past Homestead, enter the park via the Ernest F. Coe Visitors Center, and eventually arrive at Flamingo Visitor Center.